lawrenceevalyn/THE-DISS/README.md

-# Next-do: meet with committee re: thesis proposal
+# Next-do: redraft proposal, submit March 27

 # Research questions
 1. How do our current 18thC corpora (mis)represent the works printed in the 1790s?